What Human Design Is (And Is Not)

 Substitute for Living Life

-Many have expanded on the famous Socrates quote, “the unexamined life is not worth living” with “the unlived life is not worth examining.”
-Human Design suggests that both are necessary for a fulfilling life, living through the body’s awareness and developing our self-reflective consciousness.
-We learn to trust ourselves through experimenting with being our own authority in our lives.
+The philosopher Socrates said, “The unexamined life is not worth living.”
+Others have added, “The unlived life is not worth examining.”
+Human Design emphasizes the importance of both living through the body’s awareness and cultivating a capacity for self-reflection.
+We learn to trust ourselves by experimenting with being our own authority.

 What Human Design Is